Sumirmat97/Os-Lab-Work/lab2/ReadMe.txt

 This is the submission of lab 2 assignment

+It displays the current directory after which you can enter your command.

 The commands that work are gedit ls mkdir man netstat gcc top strace exit ctrl+D clear nano pwd cat ps clear

 The processes can be run in both foreground and background.
 If a process is run in background using & the pid of the child is displayed on the shell.